ghoomfrog/universe/computer science/fork routing protocol.md

 Route count |64b       |This is the number of routes in the address.
 0 means that the destination is this router Address     |*variable*|If the address size is not 0, this field is a 7-bit-fragment [chain](https://github.com/ghoomfrog/universe/blob/main/computer%20science/chain.md) where the first bit of its content represents the origin (0 refers to the global router, and 1 refers to this router) and the remaining bits represent the routes, relative to the origin

-Each router decrements the address size (if not 0) and discards the first route bit before forwarding.
+Each router decrements the route count if not 0, and discards the first route bit before forwarding.